Swedish name: Farm names

-To disambiguate between several people with the same name in a community or parish, additional descriptions, usually the name of a farm, such as (Anders Larsson vid Dammen, 'Swedish Anders Larsson by the dam) could be used colloquially but were not always recorded in church records.
+To disambiguate between several people with the same name in a community or parish, additional descriptions, usually the name of a farm, such as (Anders Larsson vid Dammen, Swedish Anders Larsson by the dam) could be used colloquially but were not always recorded in church records.

 In the region of Dalecarlia, the farm names (Swedish: gårdsnamn) are often unique and put first in the name in genitive form: Ollas Anders Eriksson (Anders from Olla, son of Erik).
 As patronyms were replaced by surnames, they either became surnames proper (at the end) or continued to be used in the traditional way in combination with a new surname.
 The tradition is now recognised in law, and farm names appear before given names in official records.

 Outlawed/banned names

 When parents name their child, the name must be registered with the Swedish Tax Agency (Swedish Skatteverket).
 Some names may be denied if they go against Swedish naming law.
-Some names have been denied are:
+Names having been denied include: